fhswf/Jupyterhub-K8s/README.md

 [![GitHub Tags](https://img.shields.io/github/v/tag/fhswf/jupyterhub?style=plastic)](https://github.com/fhswf/jupyterhub/tags)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 -->
-A customized version of the standard [zero-to-jupyterhub-k8s Project](https://github.com/jupyterhub/zero-to-jupyterhub-k8s).
+A customized version of the standard [zero-to-jupyterhub-k8s Project](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) used for educational student workspaces, where they can experiment with Deep Learning frameworks and develop python notebooks.
+This is an update to our older Jupyterhub with GPU support using docker swarm.
+The old project can be found here: [here](https://github.com/fhswf/jupyterhub).
+Note that K8s takes more effort to deploy and manage, so if you are looking for a simpler way to use GPUs with Jupyterhub take a look.

 ## Technical Overview
 ### Authenticators